palmeredholm/math4610/software_manual/graphics.md

 **Language:** Python.

 **Description/Purpose:** This routine will graph simple functions in Matplotlib.
-Only simple functions can be graphed, for example, this routine cannot handle trigonometric functions, logarithmic, or exponential functions.
+Only simple functions can be graphed, for example, this routine cannot handle trigonometric, logarithmic, or exponential functions.

 **Input:** There are five input variables in this routine: